 However, you probably want a quick estimate of how much money you will need to invest.
 We can also help you with that.
 Solar PV systems, which convert sunlight into electricity, cost around £3,000-8,000 but can save £120 per year and make a further £800 a year from selling power back to the National Grid.
 Solar thermal systems, which convert sunlight to heat water, cost on average £4,000 and will save approximately 10% on your gas bills.
 Remember, this is just an estimate but the exact price will depend on many factors.

 It is also important that you take the decision of investing in solar energy not only based on price.
 You should take into account that solar panels that are connected to the grid will actually pay back after approximately 8-10 years and after that, you will make money out of them.
 Moreover, by investing in solar energy you are reducing your carbon footprint and helping mitigate the climate change.

 Are There Grants For Solar Energy in London?

-The Feed-in Tariff (FiT) is the most popular government scheme aiming at attracting a wider audience to invest in renewable technologies.
-The FiT means that you will get a set amount of money for each unit of electricity you generate, say with your solar panel installation.
-The rate of the tariff will depend on:
+The Feed-in Tariff (FiT) was the most popular government scheme aiming at attracting a wider audience to invest in renewable technologies.
+The FiT meant that you would get a set amount of money for each unit of electricity you generate, say with your solar panel installation.
+The rate of the tariff depended on:

 There is also the Renewable Heat Incentive (RHI), a scheme that promotes the use of renewable sources of energy to generate heat.
 The scheme applies for solar thermal, meaning that if you decide to invest in such a technology, you can apply for a grant.
 Then the RHI tariff will pay you for 20 years (on a quarterly basis) for each unit of renewable heat that you produce.
 There is Domestic and Non-Domestic RHI and there are some conditions you need to meet in each case to be eligible for the programme.